qaalabs/DE5M4/docs/day1/planning/possible-user-stories.md

 # Possible User Stories for the QARestaurant Activity

-Here are example user stories organised by the epics we identified, based on the restaurant website requirements:
+Here are example user stories organised by some of the epics we identified, based on the restaurant website requirements:

 ## Epic: Restaurant Brand Identity

 **Logo and Branding:**

-- As a **first-time visitor**, I want to see the restaurant logo prominently displayed, so that I can easily identify and remember the restaurant brand.
+- As a **first-time visitor**, I want to see the restaurant logo prominently displayed, so that I can easily identify and remember the restaurant brand ~ <mark>1 story-point</mark>
 - As a **customer browsing multiple tabs**, I want to see the restaurant logo in the browser tab, so that I can quickly find the restaurant's website among my open tabs.
 - As a **returning customer**, I want to see consistent branding throughout the website, so that I feel confident I'm on the right restaurant's site.